ILR 180-Day Rule: How the Absence Calculator Works

 The departure day from the UK counts as presence in the UK.
 The day you arrive back also counts as presence.
 So if you flew to Spain on a Thursday and returned the following Monday, the total absence is three days (Friday, Saturday, Sunday) — not five.

 This detail matters because many applicants overcount their absences by treating travel days as abroad.
-Over a qualifying period of five or ten years, consistently overcounting can make your residence record look worse than it is.
+Over a route-specific qualifying period, consistently overcounting can make your residence record look worse than it is.

 Building Your Absence Log